abcussi/capstone_linter/README.md

 (home/html_project/assets/styles.css)
 3) and then execute the file like this.

-"../bin/main.rb (copy the css path here)" it looks like this
+"ruby ../bin/main.rb (copy the css path here)" it looks like this

 ![run](./run.png)